Menu

 Can I bring a friend with me or a parent or someone I trust?

 The counselling is one-to-one with a counsellor, but at the beginning your friend or parent or person you trust can meet the counsellor before the first session.
-If it’s in Winchester they can either sit and wait each time or go and have a coffee in Winchester while you see your counsellor.
-There are lots of places for coffee in Winchester!

 Can I speak with my counsellor outside of the times I see them?